superedge/website/content/en/docs/Components/lite-apiserver.md

 title: "lite-apiserver"
 linkTitle: "lite-apiserver"
 description: >
   A light-weight version of the kube-apiserver running on the edge nodes.
-It acts as a proxy for requests from all components and pods on the edge node to the cloud apiserver, and caches the responses to achieve edge autonomy in case of the disconnected cloud-edge network
+It acts as a proxy for requests from all components and pods on the edge node to the cloud apiserver, and caches the responses to achieve edge autonomy in case of the disconnected cloud-edge network.
 ---

 `lite-apiserver` has the following functionalities: